kubicek/elis-client-examples/README.md

-# Invoice extraction with Rossum Elis API, client examples
+# Extracting invoices with Rossum Elis Extraction API - client examples

-These are examples on how to use the Elis Data Extraction API to automatically process your invoices with AI.
+These are examples on how to use the Elis Extraction API to automatically process your invoices with AI.

 ## Docs